0LGuenth/oderso-template-mannheim-dski/README.md

 ## 💡 Feedback

-If you have any idea on how to **improve the template**, please check out the [development repository](https://github.com/dhbw-typst/oderso-template-dev).
+If you have any idea on how to **improve the template**, please check out the original template [development repository](https://github.com/dhbw-typst/oderso-template-dev).

 ## 😵‍💫 Troubleshooting

 >[!TIP]
->Don't hesitate to [open an issue](https://github.com/dhbw-typst/oderso-template-dev/issues/new) if you are puzzled on what is going on.
+>Don't hesitate to [open an issue](https://github.com/dhbw-typst/oderso-template-dev/issues/new) on the original template if you are puzzled on what is going on.

 Sometimes, Tinymist makes it a bit hard to diagnose the root cause of an issue.
 Then, it can be helpful to use the `typst` program directly!